 - Completed an accredited first university/undergraduate degree program requiring at least four years of full-time study

-- A minimum of five years of full-time professional experience in the relevant field after completing a university degree program prior to August 2019
+- A minimum of five years of full-time professional experience in the relevant field after completing a university degree program

 - Demonstrated leadership qualities and a record of public service